TheAksh/Google-Chrome-Dino-AI/README.md

 # Google Chrome Dino AI

 A reinforcement learning based AI Agent that plays the Dino game on Google Chrome browser.
+[Talk is cheap.
+Show me the code.] (https://github.com/TheAksh/Google-Chrome-Dino-AI/)
+### Development is in progress...

 ## What?